 My next step was going to be about adding an outline shader to the tori, but everything in the code started to a bit too tightly coupled and I’d rather spend half an hour and waste “a day” now, than waste three days later down the line, it’s boring but useful!

 I’m happy with how this turned out.
-Migrating the code from the original repository was a smooth lift-and-shift process.
-This shows the strength of Regl and the stack.gl ecosystem, as it’s not always easy to reuse code that dates back many years.
+Migrating the original codebase to this website was a smooth lift-and-shift process.
+This shows the strength of 👑 Regl and the stack.gl ecosystem, it’s not always easy to reuse code that dates back many years.

-As always, feel free to let me know if you’re curious about a specific part.
+As always, feel free to let me know if you have any questions.